 9. Deck Installation

-Your pool design may include various types of decks, with different tasks to be accomplished for each type.
+Your pool design may include may include any number of different deck materials.
 Additionally, each municipality has its own requirements for deck inspections, including termite treatments, forming inspections, etc. If your pool design requires a retaining wall at the edge of any part of your deck, we will install it BEFORE constructing your deck.

 Our crews will form the shape of your deck and any planter areas, then run any drains included in your pool’s design.
 Any steel required by your municipality will be set and connected to the ground wire attached to your shell’s steel.